L-Figgins/patternag_submit/README.md

 ### NGINX

 Reverse proxy / webserver forwarding to api.
-Uneed for this project, but if there was a client service we would want to route traffic to it as well as serve static assets
+Overkill for development, but would be used in production to forward requests to upstream services.